Previous Chapter | Contents | Next Chapter |

 When we use passive methods, we become dishonest by covering up and failing to honestly express our feelings, thoughts, and beliefs.
 We are often apologetic.
 We degrade ourselves, and question our abilities and beliefs.
 We give others the freedom to abuse us by speaking and acting in ways that allow them to take advantage of us.

 Many sincere Christians believe that passive communication is the way God would have them respond when they are being taken advantage of.
 Let us quickly understand that "speaking the truth in love" is no more a part of aggressive communication than responsible silence is a part of passive communication.
 Neither power tactics nor fearful silence has any part in Christianity.
 False views of humility, meekness, and patience have no part in Christianity, either.
 Giving freedom to others to act irresponsibly has no part in Christianity.
 Making it easy for others to put us down, or taking the blame for something we did not do just to appease someone has no part in Christianity.
-And, behind the scenes manipulation, which takes the form of passive communication, has no part in Christianity.
+And, behind-the-scenes manipulation, which takes the form of passive communication, has no part in Christianity.
 As stated before, passive communication is self-destructive, frustrating, and most often incapable of producing the results we would like to see.

-To some of us, firm responsible communication seems like aggression, so we turn to passive communication in an effort to act polite and considerate.
+To some of us, firm, responsible communication seems like aggression, so we turn to passive communication in an effort to act polite and considerate.
 For some examples of this, we may think it is impolite to interrupt someone, even when they talk on and on and on and on.
 We might believe it is inconsiderate to disagree with or confront someone who is older than us or a guest in our home.
 Some may feel it is wrong to accept a compliment.
 There are four ways we can tell the difference between this so-called politeness (but actually passive communication) and a genuine love and consideration for others.

 One way to tell the difference between false politeness (passive communication) and the appropriate use of love and consideration in communication is the signals that our bodies and feelings give us.
-Passive communication often results in some from of tension or resentment.
+Passive communication often results in some form of tension or resentment.
 The use of passive communication in expressing false politeness or love can bring on headaches, upset stomachs, tight muscles, backaches, sweating, hidden anger, bitterness, strong feelings of being treated unfairly, and a desire to get even.
 Our bodies and feelings frequently react to passiveness before we realize what we are doing.

 Another way of discerning the difference between false politeness and true consideration is that passive communication often includes hidden expectations.
 This takes place when we sacrifice something important, imply by our words (passive communication) that our sacrifice is insignificant, yet expect the other person to do something specific in return without telling him what that something is.
 When faced with the possibility of making a personal sacrifice for the sake of someone else, we can ask ourselves if we will feel used, upset, or mad if the other person does not respond as we expect.
 If the answer is yes, we are being passive instead of polite and loving.
 An example of this is the man who wants his wife to go along with the purchase of an expensive hobby-type item.
 She is against the purchase because she believes it is a waste of money.
 Yet instead of telling her husband what she actually thinks, she agrees that he should buy what he wants, thinking at the same time that he would then agree to let her purchase a long wanted item for the house.
 She never told her husband about her hidden expectation, and when he refused to agree with her purchase, she got very mad.
 Hidden expectations and resulting anger and resentment are a common indication of passive communication.